fusioncharts/dev_centre_docs/getting-started/angular/angular/export-charts-using-angular.md

 2. Load FusionCharts, chart module and the `fusion` theme.

-3. Include the `ExcelExport` module to export chart data in XLSX format.

-4. Add dependencies to `FusionChartsModule`.
+3. Add dependencies to `FusionChartsModule`.

 > The `<fusioncharts></fusioncharts>` component is available for use in any component throughout your app.